 Lee Iacocca has written an article called Where Have All the Leaders Gone? over at Common Dreams Based on his book by the same name, Iacocca blasts the current administration and state of affairs.

+Had Enough?
 Am I the only guy in this country who’s fed up with what’s happening?
 Where the hell is our outrage?
 We should be screaming bloody murder.

 We’ve got a gang of clueless bozos steering our ship of state right over a cliff, we’ve got corporate gangsters stealing us blind, and we can’t even clean up after a hurricane much less build a hybrid car.
 But instead of getting mad, everyone sits around and nods their heads when the politicians say, “Stay the course.”